houssemeddinegraja/houssemeddinegraja/README.md

 - **The AI Journey:** From theoretical LLM notebooks to real Hugging Face pipelines and Gradio web interfaces — I'm actively bridging the gap between ML theory and deployed applications.
 - **The Web Developer:** Built a real-world responsive website for **GEST Pro**, a Tunisian sanitary & thermal equipment company.
 From zero to production, HTML/CSS/JS.
 - **The Data Scientist in Training:** Multiple ML models under my belt — Logistic Regression, KNN, XGBoost — applied to real datasets (Titanic, Breast Cancer, California Housing, Telecom Churn...).
-- **The Problem Solver:** My favorite challenge so far is **Sokna** — a web app that helps students find apartments using real-time maps.
-Because apartment hunting shouldn't be harder than an OS exam.
 - **The Mission:** Evolving from "writing code" to "architecting solutions", one commit at a time.

 ---